jeremydcherry/jeremydcherry.github.io/content/top-five.md

 ## 03. André 3000

 I mean come on, it’s 3 Stacks.
 The man epitomizes hip-hop’s exploratory side.
-He not only exudes individuality, he completely re-invented the flow of hip-hop.
+He not only exudes individuality, he completely reinvented the flow of hip-hop.
 The South still has something to say, and it’s through André’s _(and Big Boi’s)_ legacy.
 Though Outkast’s power may come from an undeniable chemistry between its dynamic duo, there’s just something about André that makes him magnetic.
 He’s bucked every expectation of what a “rapper” should be like, and led an entire class of emcees to follow in his large footsteps.

 #### Best Track